Connect with others who understand.

 • Telangiectasias (spider veins), a group of red or purple blood vessels on the breast’s surface

-• Greater or less sensitivity in your treated breast
+• Greater or reduced sensitivity in your treated breast

 • Increased or decreased size of the breast